jacobwilliams/json-fortran/README.md

-The code requires a Fortran compiler that supports various Fortran 2003 and Fortran 2008 features such as: allocatable strings, associate, newunit, generic, class, and abstract interface.
+The code requires a Fortran compiler that supports various Fortran 2003 and Fortran 2008 features such as: allocatable strings, newunit, generic, class, and abstract interface.
 It has been successfully compiled with the [Intel Fortran compiler 13.1.0](https://software.intel.com/en-us/non-commercial-software-development) (and greater) and the recent [4.9 release of the GNU gfortran compiler](http://gcc.gnu.org/wiki/GFortran/News#GCC4.9).